databrary/design/authorization.md

 		- If party is found, but no administrative account exists:
 			- User selects party
-			- User can enter optional fields for contact at sponsored projects offices (as single text field)
+			- If PI, user can enter optional fields for contact at sponsored projects offices (as single text field):

+					Please list the name and contact information (email, phone number) for your Institution's Authorizing Official that will co-sign your Agreement.
+This will help us to get you Authorized as quickly as possible.
 			- User gets confirmation page that authorization request has been made